spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-category-cms-blocks.md

 2. Click Create Block to create a new block.
 3. From the template drop-down, select the "Title and description block" template and name the new block.
 4. Select the Categories in the "Categories: Top", "Categories: Middle" and "Categories: Bottom" fields.
 While typing, the product search will offer suggestions from the product list.
-5. After clicking **Save**, you will be prompted to provide glossary keys for the placeholders  included in the Twig template.
+5. After clicking **Save**, you will be prompted to provide content per locale for the placeholders in the Twig template.
 6. Set the block to active to use it straight away.
 7. Embed the block into the category page by adding the following code in the `catalog.twig` template: